i05nagai/memorandum/language/english_speaking.md

         * web-based company swindle customers out of 15 millon dollars
     * the action of cheating or tricking sb in order to get money from them
         * he masterminded a hi-tech swindle that emptied customer's bank accounts
+* diddle
+    * trick
+        * He diddled me!
+He said that there were six in a bag, but there were only five.
+    * play
+    * have sex
+        * to have sex with sb
+        * he's been diddling his secretary for years
 * con
     * to deceive sb by using a trick, or to cheat sb of money
         * I know when I'm being conned